-It’s a new year, so now's the time to reflect on the successes or challenges you faced in 2017, and think about what you want your business to accomplish in 2018.
+It’s a new year and a new decade, so now's the time to reflect on the successes or challenges you faced in 2019, and think about what you want your business to accomplish in 2020.

 Like many areas of your business, it's a good time to take a look at your marketing.
 To help you revamp your marketing strategy in 2020, we've put together 10 helpful tips to get you started:

 1. Establish a budget